NadiaPrasetyo/mRNA_Target_Selection/notes/external_resources/eResearch-workshop_otago.md

 **results:** ozone predicted on different longiture and latitudes

-**Q:** Is the chemicals a discrete list that you are looking for to see the impact of
+**Q:** Is the chemicals a discrete list that you are looking for to see their impacts on the ozone? will there be a potential missed confounding chemical that is not detected?
+**A:** Yes it is a discrete list at this point and it is a limiation, especially with missing factors that may be critical.

 ---